KB-Kangbok/pomodoro_timetracker/PTTMobile2/readme-project.md

 3. Run the following command to build and deploy an APK to the device:
 * `./gradlew installDebug`

+4. To run the tests, please run the following command at the root of the Mobile2 repository.
+* `./gradlew test`

 This should install and deploy the application on the device.
 *Note: These steps should also work on an emulator, but the emulator needs to be up and running from Android Studio.*